 X.4.2.1 General IHE principles

-The following general IHE principles are applicable to the set of IHE profiles used for Document Sharing:
+The following general IHE principles are applicable to the set of IHE profiles used for Document Sharing, including MHDS:

 IHE profiles describe the interactions between systems and not the implementation within systems.
 Interactions between systems are typically described by transactions which are technically specific and detailed enough to ensure interoperability among implementing systems.
 The internal implementation of the systems is not prescribed by IHE.
 For example, for patient demographic matching IHE specified the format of the query and response but not the algorithm or method used for the demographic matching.
 This allows freedom for implementations to address scalability, creative functionality, reliability, and other value-add.